 You obviously understand the meaning of the words, but within WordPress, each behaves differently.

 After you’ve read this post, you’ll have a clear understanding of the major differences between WordPress Posts and Pages.
-If you still have questions once you’ve reached the end, feel free to ask in the comments section.

 To begin with, here’s a summary of how Pages work:

 (By the way, these statements are true for the default settings.
 Plugins change some or all of these abilities.)